fchristian1/grafana_and_friends_install_scripts/README.md

 ## what the hack do install.sh
+- you can select the version from the system
 - install script download the release from the named service on github
 - move and rename binary to the system
 - create config